Business growth and B2B sales: key points

 In the proposal: generic presentations that do not connect with the specific problem identified.

-Strategy 2: Pipeline systematization with structured outbound
+Estrategia 2: Systematizing the pipeline with structured outbound

-Strategy 3: Account expansion through consultative selling
+Estrategia 3: Account expansion through consultative selling

-Strategy 4: Market penetration with a refined ICP
+Estrategia 4: Market penetration with a refined ICP

 How to scale a B2B company without losing control